Social media is a giant of the world wide web and there is no signs to suggest that is going to change any time soon.

 Possible stumbling blocks

 To conclude, ‘confirming’ your account is another way of saying ‘verify you are the account holder’.
-It is unclear as to why Instagram uses confusing terminology in this error message but please be rest assured that it means nothing too complex, and it doesn’t mean that your Instagram account is not working.
+It is unclear as to why Instagram uses confusing terminology in this error message, though many other users have had the same issue.